 Problem mitigation through smart waste management

 The waste management services take care of a healthy environment allowing optimization of the utilities and prevent overloading the carrier for waste disposal.
 Smart waste management also contributes to the overall waste recycling efficiency and provides the route optimization opportunity for utilities to reduce traffic and fuel use.

-Smart waste management companies have recently developed solutions based on the ultrasonic distance measurement.
-Some companies prefer to approach to the problem with an alternative solution using image processing and camera as a passive sensor.
-However, majority of these solutions use ultrasonic sensor for measurement of the distance.
+Smart waste management companies have recently developed solutions based on ultrasonic distance measurement.
+Some companies prefer to approach the problem with an alternative solution using image processing and camera as a passive sensor.
+However, the majority of these solutions use ultrasonic sensor for measurement of the distance.

 Disadvantages of Current Solutions

 The solutions available on the market suffer from two major disadvantages.

 The first disadvantage is related to the usage of the ultrasonic sensor.
 Trash is non-uniformly distributed inside the container.
 Simple distance measurement leads to false fill level measurement.
 Although several software procedures were proposed to increase the accuracy of this sensor, unfortunately, results remain poor.
 By using multiple sensors, the fill level can be determined more precisely, however, the cost of the system also increases.
 So, this is usually not a commercially preferred solution.

 The second disadvantage of the current solution is that it is partial and incomplete.
 The waste management cycle starts with the garbage being produced, then it gets disposed at the local trash bins or other garbage collection points.
 Afterward, it is being collected by a garbage collecting company and brought to garbage depot where it is being sorted and sent for recycling, destruction (burning), or storage.
 Complete waste management should be involved in trash bin fill level measurement, route optimization of the trucks, and contribution to the recycling process by easing out the sorting process, which is currently manual and slow.
 Current smart waste management services do not offer any solution with regard to the recycling process.